- We advise you to exercise normal safety precautions in Fiji. Exercise common sense and look out for suspicious behaviour, as you would in Australia.

 Make sure your passport has at least six months' validity from your date of return to Australia and carry copies of a recent passport photo with you in case you need a replacement passport while overseas.

 Safety and security

 Terrorism is a threat throughout the world.
 You can find more information about this threat in our General Advice to Australian Travellers.

 Civil unrest/Political tension

-Checkpoints and road closures are regularly put in place by local authorities.
+Checkpoints and road closures are occasionally put in place by local authorities.
 You should follow the instructions of local authorities at these checkpoints.

 In April 2009, Fiji’s Constitution was abrogated.
-Fiji is currently ruled by decree.
+Although a new Constitution was promulgated in September 2013, Fiji continues to be ruled by decree.
 The Public Order Act (Amendment) Decree provides extensive powers to the police and military and maintains many of the restrictions and powers of the previous Public Emergency Regulations (PER) which were implemented in April 2009.
-These include restrictions on the freedom of assembly and movement, wide powers of detention, arrest and search and the ability to seek judicial redress for decisions made by the interim government under the decree.
-The Constitutional Process (Constitutional Commission) Decree 2012 temporarily relaxed the requirement to apply for a meeting permit for certain meetings during the Constitutional consultations.
+Australians should be aware of restrictions on the freedom of assembly and movement in Fiji, wide powers of detention, arrest and search, and limitations on individuals seeking judicial redress for decisions made by the government under the decree.

 Since April 2009 actions taken by the Fiji Interim Government have affected the interests and welfare of Australians in a number of instances.
 A number of high profile expatriates have been expelled from the country.
 This included the expulsion of the Australian High Commissioner in November 2009 and the then Acting Australian High Commissioner in July 2010.
 Australia is currently represented in Fiji by an Acting High Commissioner.
 The Australian High Commission in Suva continues to operate as normal.